 Perkins Professional Development Committee

 The Perkins Postsecondary Professional Development grant provides funding to full-time and part-time faculty and staff that support the goal of raising student achievement/retention in both academic and career/technical fields.
 Preference is given to activities that address:

 - Student learning outcomes, standards-based curriculum, instruction, and/or assessment practices

 - Strategies to support students with disabilities, single parents, students whose first language is not English, and/or students in programs non-traditional for their gender.

 All activities funded by Perkins must include a plan for dissemination of skills or knowledge gained.
 For example, attendance at a conference may be considered if there is a plan to share information through department meetings, revised curriculum, or some other format.
-For more information regarding the Perkins Postsecondary Professional Development grant, please contact the Academic Affairs Office.
+2018-2019 funding opportunities are not yet available, please monitor Bristol Weekly for an announcement.